 Logs were kept of deliveries made to people in their own homes with appropriate signatures.
 Confidentiality was maintained when obtaining signatures.
 The RP described the process followed in the event of failed deliveries to ensure that patients received their delivery in a timely manner, particularly those considered to be vulnerable, and this was found to be adequate.

 Patient returned medication was dealt with appropriately.
-Hazardous waste was not segregated as its collection had not been commissioned by the Local Pharmaceutical Committee (LPC).
 Confidential patient information was generally removed or obliterated from patient returned medication.

 Principle 5 - Equipment and facilities ✓ Standards met